Omegapy/Omegapy/README.md

 I am a high distinction honors graduate with an Associate of Science in Computer Science from Laramie County Community College ([LCCC](https://www.lccc.wy.edu/)), completed in December 2023.

 I would like to collaborate on AI implementation projects.
-This semester (Winter D 2024 Feb-Apr 2025) at CSU Global, I am attending the following courses:
+This semester (Spring B Apr.-June 2025) at CSU Global, I am attending the following courses:
 ITS410 Data Managment
 MIS350 Information Systems Analysis and Design
 Ask me about AI ethics.